MBSck/Universum-Sim/README.md

 >This is the final course project of an advanced Python class.
 >Simulates the movement of planetary bodies

+# Project Status
+Project is: _no longer being worked on_
+Will maybe take up on it again in the future and add functionality

 # Table of contents
 * [Setup](#Setup)
 * [Features](#Features)